RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation

 \subsection{Implementation Details}

-In the Habitat simulation environment, the agent perceives the scene through an RGB camera with a resolution of $640 \times 480$ pixels, mounted at a height of 0.88 above the ground plane.
+In Habitat, the agent uses a 640$\times$480 RGB camera mounted at 0.88m height.
 For semantic segmentation, we leverage Grounding DINO~\cite{liu2024grounding} to generate class-agnostic object proposals and MobileSAM~\cite{kirillov2023segment} to produce pixel-accurate masks.
-Semantic confidence scores for detected objects are computed using CLIP~\cite{clip}, enabling zero-shot semantic grounding.
+Semantic confidence scores for detected objects are computed using CLIP~\cite{radford2021learning}, enabling zero-shot semantic grounding.
 Our system employs consistent hyper-parameters: keyframe selection threshold $\omega_k = 0.333$, loop-closure detection threshold $\omega_l = 0.1$, and robustness regularization weight $\omega_r = 0.005$.
 To ensure reliable relocalization, we enforce a stricter geometric consistency check when attaching the current frame to the pose graph: the ratio of inlier feature matches must exceed $0.3$.
 In addition, the confidence threshold for the point cloud is set to $1.9$.